I will describe the 8 main reasons to eat your fruit and vegetables. Those are now clear thanks to scientific (conclusive) studies.

-Tip: Add regular exercise to your balanced diet and food’s nutrients and co will do the rest.
-This means to get lots of fruits and vegetables during meals as they are your best friends.
-These will help your skin glow as they contain great amounts of biotin, carotene along with vitamins C and E, which are natural collagen boosters.
+Tip: Add regular exercise to your balanced diet and food’s nutrients, and co will do the rest.
+This means eating lots of fruits and vegetables during meals as they are your best friends.
+These also help your skin glow as they contain great amounts of biotin, and carotene along with vitamins C and E, which are natural collagen boosters.

 - Anti-ageing – foods you should avoid

 - British Medical Journal published an article revealing that vegetarians most certainly outlive meat eaters by six years.
 That alone should be an incentive to eat more fruits and greens.

 5. Decrease mortality & many chronic diseases

 Sportive studies have shown us that fruit and vegetables are indispensable to athletes’ high performance.
 It increases blood oxygen flow and gives high energy levels, and less fatigue.